-It's well know that fonts in email can cause trouble.
-You can use any font you like on your web site, but when email clients get in the picture things start to get a bit difficult.
+It's well known that fonts in email can cause trouble.
+You can use any font you like on your website, but when email clients get in the picture things start to get a bit difficult.
 Why is that?
-Well, today we'll dig in a little dipper and explain all the details why is this such a problem.
+Well, today we'll dig in a little deeper and explain all the details of why is this such a problem.

 Using web fonts in email

-You can use web fonts in your email but you'll need a licence to use it online.
-Now, licencing a web font for email is not really a famous topic.
+You can use web fonts in your email but you'll need a license to use them online.
+Now, licensing a web font for email is not really a famous topic.
 Because using a web font in email is known as redistributing the font, so you'll need to carefully read the EULA (End User License Agreement).
 Even if you get a web font for your email you can't be sure if your customers can really see them.
-Because we have a lot of email clients now days and not every email client has a good support for web fonts.
-Plus you'll need to know how to embed a web font in your email, that is also important when it comes to displaying the web font by an email client, because it's also checking the way that the font is embedded.
+Because we have a lot of email clients nowadays and not every email client has good support for web fonts.
+Plus you'll need to know how to embed a web font in your email, that is also important when it comes to displaying the web font by an email client because it's also checking the way that the font is embedded.

 So can I use web fonts now?

 You can.
 If you decide to use web-fonts you can use the Google Web Fonts library or Host your fonts.
 Here in our brand styles article, we explain how to do both.

 If you host your web fonts use the @font-face approach.